 If you are not already maxing out your 401K match you should put your extra cash into your company offered account.

 This is because, if you get matching funds, you get a guaranteed return on your investment and that money that the company is matching is a part of your compensation package.
-So don’t pass up on the free money and put that money toward your retirement.

 Pay Down Debt